human-agent-teaming/efficient-ingredient-substitution/README.md

+### This repository contains the code and instructions for reproducing the experiments presented in:

+    "Successful Misunderstandings: Learning to Coordinate Without Being Understood", Nikolaos Kondylidis, Anil Yaman, Frank van Harmelen, Erman Acar, Annette Ten Teije, Presented at the 22nd European Conference on Multi-Agent Systems (EUMAS 2025), Bucharest

 ## 1 Experiment Preparation
 ### 1.1 Download or clone this git
 ### 1.2 Create python environment and install required libraries